Skip to main content

 Once 30 minutes have passed and your filter and racks have been rinsed and soaked, you can place them back in the dishwasher.
 Be sure to put the filter back per the instruction manual and ensure that the filter is secure.
 Then, add your racks.

-Cleaning the dishwasher is a simple task, though many homeowners don’t do it nearly enough.
+Cleaning the dishwasher is a simple cleaning task, though many homeowners don’t do it nearly enough.
 Additionally, many people neglect to clean out the dishwasher filter once a month, and some had no clue there was a filter at all!
 Be sure to use your service manual, and remember to clean out your dishwasher routinely to keep it functioning properly.

 Amelia Wilson